 Farm Energy Programme 2010-2016 for Finnish farms

 A national energy programme for Finnish farms, drawn up by an expert group led by the Ministry of Agriculture and Forestry, was launched in January 2010.
-The programme helps farms to reshape their energy use so as to reduce both costs and greenhouse gas emissions.
+The basis of the programme was an agreement signed by the Ministry and producer organisations.

 This voluntary programme encourages long-term improvements in energy efficiency and the use of renewable energy sources.

-Depending on the scale of their energy use, farms joining the programme may conduct energy audits or energy plans, or prepare their own in-house control plans.
+The programme helped farms to reshape their energy use so as to reduce both costs and greenhouse gas emissions.
+Depending on the scale of their energy use, farms joining the programme conducted energy plans prepared by a trained energy adviser, or prepared their own in-house control plans.